stephengold/Maud/README.md

 Beyond that, it gets complicated, since scene-view cameras operate in 2 "movement modes" and 2 "projection modes".
-The "Camera Tool" (selected using "View -> Scene options -> Camera") can be used to select these modes.
+The "Camera Tool" (selected using "View -> Scene options -> Camera") is used to select these modes.

 "Orbit Mode" is a scene-view camera's default movement mode.
 In orbit mode, the camera orbits the "3-D cursor" -- typically visible